macacanigra-pl/the-mnl-website/docs/user-guide/overview.md

 ### Menu

-:material-numeric-1-circle: `File`: start a new workspace, save and download blocks on the playground, or upload and load blocks into playground.
+:material-numeric-1-circle: `File`: start a new workspace, save and download blocks on the Playground, or upload and load blocks into the Playground.

-:material-numeric-2-circle: `Theme`: change the theme of workspace to dark or light mode.
+:material-numeric-2-circle: `Theme`: change the workspace theme to dark or light mode.

-:material-numeric-3-circle: `Basic Example`: load basic examples such as the identity function, the recursive function, etc.
+:material-numeric-3-circle: `Basic Example`: load basic examples such as the identity and recursive functions, etc.

-:material-numeric-4-circle: `Advanced Example`: load advanced example such as the filter, fold, or fmap function.
+:material-numeric-4-circle: `Advanced Example`: load an advanced example such as the filter, fold, or fmap function.

 :material-numeric-5-circle: `Program Visualization and Transpiler`: show/ hide window of the function value, beta reduction, or transpiler.